ralismark/ralismark.github.io/site/posts/lets-prove-1/index.md

 # Safety and Liveness

 In ["Defining Liveness"][alpern1984], Alpern and Schneider proposes the mathematical definitions for safety and liveness that are commonly used today.
-Their definitions are that a property $$P$$ is a safety one if and only if
+Their definitions are that a property $P$ is a safety one if and only if

 $$
 (\forall\sigma: \sigma \in S^\omega : \sigma \not\models P \implies (\exists i: 0 \le i : (\forall \beta: \beta \in S^\omega : \sigma_i \beta \not\models P))).